Pretty Boy Floyd: Floyd in literature

 Pretty Boy, by William Cunningham, originally published by Vanguard in 1936, was republished by Mongrel Empire Press, Norman, Oklahoma, in 2014.
 There is an informative introduction by James Murray.
 This novel is a combination of fiction and propaganda, but much of it is consistent with historical data.
 The propaganda is interwoven as an essential plot element, namely, the legend of Robin Hood.
 And it is consistent with other depictions of Pretty Boy Floyd in contemporary works, namely, John Steinbeck's The Grapes of Wrath (1939), and Woody Guthrie's ballad, "Pretty Boy Floyd" (1939).

 Pretty Boy Floyd (1995) is a fictionalized account of Floyd's life by Larry McMurtry and Diana Ossana.

 In John Steinbeck's 1939 novel The Grapes of Wrath, the character Ma Joad refers several times to Pretty Boy Floyd as a young man driven to a tragic fate by social injustice and the Great Depression:

 I knowed Purty Boy Floyd.
 I knowed his ma.
 They was good folks.
 He was full a hell, sure, like a good boy oughta be…He done a bad thing an' they hurt 'im, caught 'im an' hurt him so he was mad, an' the nex' bad thing he done was mad, an' they hurt 'im again.
 An' purty soon he was mean-mad.
 They shot at him like a varmint an' he shot back, an' then they run him like a coyote, an' him a-snappin' an' a-snarlin', mean as a lobo.
 An' he was mad.
 He wasn't a boy or a man no more, he was just a walkin' chunk of mean-mad.
 But the folks that knowed him didn' hurt 'im.
 He wasn' mad at them.
-Finally then run him down and killed 'im.
+Finally they run him down and killed 'im.
 No matter what they say it in the paper how he was bad – that's how it was.

 Floyd is (along with Baby Face Nelson and Machine Gun Kelly) one of the main characters of the comic book series Pretty, Baby, Machine.